-Often recent college grads starting off their careers and more senior professionals looking for change are in need of advice and mentoring to further their goals.
-I offer career coaching to those interested in the conflict resolution, conflict management, international education, and peacebuilding fields.
-One-on-one I can offer insight and provide direction for your career aspirations: be you a newbie in the field or someone with many years of experience.
+Recent college graduates and more senior professionals looking for change are at times in need of advice and support to further their goals.
+I offer career coaching to those interested in the not for profit/NGO, law, government, conflict resolution, public policy, higher education, international education, international development, humanitarian, international affairs, and peacebuilding fields.
+One-on-one I can offer insight and provide direction for your career aspirations: be you a newbie or someone with many years of experience.

 I have also written about careers.
 I’m the co-author of Graduate Education and Professional Practice in International Peace and Conflict (Special Report 246, U.S. Institute of Peace, 2010) which is an examination of graduate peacebuilding education.
-My article, Starting a Career Building Peace, aimed at college students, has been downloaded nearly 10,000 times.
-And in 2016, I published the book Peace Jobs: A Student’s Guide to Starting a Career Working for Peace.
-I also occasionally teach a course at George Mason University in the School for Conflict Analysis and Resolution designed for graduate students interested in careers in academia.
+In 2016, I published the book Peace Jobs: A Student’s Guide to Starting a Career Working for Peace.

-If you struggling to launch your career or in need of change, please let me know how I can help.
-Email me at email@example.com to set up a phone call or meeting (in person if in the DC area, otherwise, via Skype).
+If you are struggling to launch your career or in need of a change, please let me know how I can help.
+Reach out to me to set up a phone call or meeting by Zoom.
+I look forward to working from you!